MSLilah/puppet-tf2_server/README.md

 This module has been tested and verified on:

 * Debian 7
+* CentOS 6

 The module may work on other platforms, but functionality cannot be guaranteed.
-As it stands currently, this module will NOT work on CentOS.
+As it stands currently, this module will NOT work on systems that use systemd.

 Furthermore, `steamcmd` is a 32-bit program and uses 32-bit libraries, so, as of now, this module will only run on 32-bit architectures.